Watch Video26 min

 Athletics

 Armand 'Mondo' Duplantis has taken the world by storm, bringing pole vaulting into the homes of even casual sports fans.
-At just 24, the Swedish-American superstar has already made history, breaking the world record ten times and vaulting six metres or higher more often than any athlete before him.
-Most recently, he cleared 6.26 metres at the Silesia Diamond League Meeting in Poland, just two weeks after setting a new world record in Paris and winning Olympic gold.
-And it seems he’s just getting started.
-But where did it all begin?
+At just 25, the Swedish-American superstar has already made history, breaking the world record 14 times and vaulting six metres or higher more often than any athlete before him.
+Most recently, he cleared 6.30m at the World Athletics Championships in Tokyo, Japan, in mid-September 2025.
+Breaking the record he set a month earlier by one centimetre.

-Mondo Duplantis's journey to pole vault sensation began at an early age, leading to impressive results as young as seven-years-old.
-His rise to pole vault legend wasn't without its challenges, however.
-In the film Born to Fly, explore his intimate story through the highs, the lows, and the unrelenting drive that propelled him to new heights.
+Mondo Duplantis's journey to pole vault sensation began at an early age, leading to impressive results as young as seven years old.
+His rise to pole vault legend wasn’t without its challenges, however.

 1 h 36 min